gavin-dalton/web-apps-bookmarker/README.md

 # OpenApps - Bookmarker

-Bookmarker is a [PWA](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) pet project, that allows you create web site bookmarks and save them to your local machine.
-You can export your saved bookmarks or import a backup list.
+Bookmarker is a [PWA](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) pet project, that allows you to create website bookmarks and save them to your local machine.
+Its a handy app when set as your browser's home page.
 Functionality highlights:
 * Save bookmarks to your local machine.
-* Save As (copy) an existing bookmark.
+* Copy an existing bookmark as a new bookmark.
-* Export and import bookmarks.
+* Export and import bookmarks as [JSON](https://www.json.org/).
 * Bookmarks are indexed by first character for quick filtering.
+* Bookmarker is a 100% mobile friendly.

+This web app is hosted at [OpenApps](https://www.openapps.co.za/apps/bookmarker/).

 ## Getting Started